 \begin{theorem} For $ \lambda_i = \lambda_c $, we have $\lambda_*^e(\lambda_i) = \lambda_c$. \end{theorem}

 We make a few remarks about the above theorem.

-\begin{remark} We will in fact prove something slightly stronger: if the infection rate is $ \lambda_c + \varepsilon $ in one of the boundaries (say, the left one) and equals $ \lambda_c $ everywhere else, then the process survives. \end{remark}
+\begin{remark} We will in fact prove something slightly stronger: if the underlying graph is $\Z_+$ instead of $\Z$, and the infection rate is $ \lambda_c + \varepsilon $ at the right-hand side boundary and $ \lambda_c $ everywhere else, then the process survives. \end{remark}

-\begin{remark} It is conjectured that the critical contact process dies out, even if we change the infection rate to an arbitrarily large value at a finite number of edges (this conjecture is supported by an analogous result in non-oriented percolation~\cite{Zhang94}).
-In contrast, the above theorem says that, if at each time we increase the infection rate by $ \varepsilon>0 $ at a very specific, dynamically chosen, pair of edges (those at the boundary of the infected interval), then the process survives. \end{remark}

-\begin{remark} Even though the previous theorem says that the process $ (\eta_t)_t $ survives for $ \lambda_i=\lambda_c $ and $ \lambda_e>\lambda_c $, the process does not have a non-trivial invariant measure.
-Indeed, if it had such a measure, it would be supported on configurations that have infinitely many points in both directions and would thus be invariant for the standard contact process with critical parameter. \end{remark}
+\begin{remark} Even though the theorem says that the process survives for $ \lambda_i=\lambda_c $ and $ \lambda_e>\lambda_c $, the process does not have a non-trivial invariant measure.
+Indeed, if it had such a measure, it would be supported on configurations that have infinitely many occupied sites in both directions and would thus be invariant for the standard contact process with critical parameter, contradicting a.s.\ extinction established in~\cite{BezuidenhoutGrimmett90}. \end{remark}

-\begin{remark} The critical contact process seen from the rightmost infected site has a stationary state~\cite{CoxDurrettSchinazi91}.
+\begin{remark} The critical contact process seen from the rightmost infected site has a unique stationary state~\cite{CoxDurrettSchinazi91}.
 In the course of proving Theorem~\ref{thm:helpout}, we prove that the critical contact process started from this distribution has zero asymptotic speed (Proposition~\ref{prop:critinvspeedzero}). \end{remark}